 We tested the braking performance of the Swift and found it came to a halt in 13.8 feet from a speed of 15 mph.
 Braking is better than the Horizon (a single-brake version of the scooter), which took 23.0 feet to stop.

 We like drum brakes because they make the scooter more robust and generally require zero maintenance.
 Unlike disc brakes, drum brakes are fully enclosed and protected from the environment; they are not at risk of getting bent or damaged.

-The Swift features both a front spring and rear hydraulic suspension.
-The suspension, combined with 8.5-inch/8-inch tires (pneumatic in the front and solid in the rear), provides modest damping overall.
-Additionally, the suspension is fairly quiet during normal riding; you’ll only hear significant suspension sounds from impacting large potholes or taking a big drop.
+The Swift features both a front spring and rear spring suspension.
+The suspension, combined with 8.5-inch/8.0-inch tires (pneumatic in the front and solid in the rear), provides modest damping overall.
+Additionally, the suspension is relatively quiet during normal riding; you’ll only hear significant suspension sounds from impacting large potholes or taking a big drop.

 The scooter is nimble.
 Making sudden turns, carving, or slipping between obstacles is relatively easy.
 In wet conditions (which much of this review was performed in), the rear tire has less grip compared to the front and is more likely to lose traction during sudden deceleration or change of momentum.

-Compared to other variants of this scooter that we’ve reviewed (think Fluid Freeride Horizon), the suspension is stiffer, and therefore more suitable for heavier riders who might otherwise bottom out.
+Compared to other variants of this scooter that we’ve reviewed (such as the Horizon), the suspension is stiffer, and therefore more suitable for heavier riders who might otherwise bottom out.